 6. Leadership skills

-Last words on why teaching physical health in schools are essential.
+Last words on why teaching physical education in schools is essential.

 In this article, we went through the six advantages of physical education.
-These are just some of the many benefits that emphasize the importance of introducing physical health and education in schools and why teachers and parents should stress them upon each grade.
+These are just some of the many benefits that emphasize introducing physical health and education in schools and why teachers and parents should stress them in each grade.

 Through physical activities, a child’s mind and body both grow healthy.
 As a result, the child stays active and is more disciplined with these activities.
-He also learns fair play, leadership and becomes more confident with time.
+He also learns fair play and leadership and becomes more confident with time.

-Thus, concentrating on physical health in schools by introducing physical education is as important as the regular curriculum.
+Thus, concentrating on physical education in schools by introducing physical education is as important as the regular curriculum.